PhD - Doctorate degree in English Literature

 back to top

-The Ph.D dissertation, when completed and approved by the advisor, is then submitted for approval to the university’s PhD committee.
+The Doctorate degree in English dissertation, when completed and approved by the advisor, is then submitted for approval to the university’s PhD committee.
 The committee solicits anonymous reviews from two outside reviewers.
 This process usually takes from two to six months.

 A number grade is required in two seminars, and in 829 and 919 if taken; the rest can be “pass” grades.
 According to the university regulations, the minimum grade counted towards a degree is 60.
-PhD Students in the English Department, however, must maintain an average of 80 to remain in the program.
+Doctoral degree in English Literature Students in the Department of English Literature and Linguistics, however, must maintain an average of 80 to remain in the program.

-All PhD students must sign up for at least one seminar each semester until their proposal is submitted, even if they have fulfilled the requirement of five seminars as specified above.
+All Doctoral degree in English Literature students must sign up for at least one seminar each semester until their proposal is submitted, even if they have fulfilled the requirement of five seminars as specified above.

-Students who have their BA and MA degrees from Bar-Ilan are not required to take any further Jewish Studies courses.
-Students who have only one of their previous degrees from Bar-Ilan are required to take one further course (two yearly hours or four hours one semester = two credits), and students who have never studied at Bar-Ilan must take two courses (double the above) in Jewish studies.
+Doctorate degree in English Literature Students who have their BA and MA degrees from Bar-Ilan are not required to take any further Jewish Studies courses.
+Doctorate degree in English Literature students who have only one of their previous degrees from Bar-Ilan are required to take one further course (two yearly hours or four hours one semester = two credits), and Doctorate degree in English Literature students who have never studied at Bar-Ilan must take two courses (double the above) in Jewish studies.

-PhD students must write seminar papers in two of their courses.
+Doctorate degree in English students must write seminar papers in two of their courses.
 A seminar paper is between 17 and 20 pages in length, and provides evidence of a student's ability to do independent research.
-Expectations will differ for different courses, and students are expected to consult with instructors on topics and approaches.
+Expectations will differ for different courses, and Doctoral degree in English students are expected to consult with instructors on topics and approaches.
 The instructor sets the due date for the paper and the grading criteria.
 Permission to submit a late paper is not automatic.
 Both the instructor and the PhD Committee have to agree.

-In their other courses, students are expected to participate fully and meet the instructor's requirements.
+In their other courses, Doctoral degree in English Literature students are expected to participate fully and meet the instructor's requirements.
 At the end of the course, they will receive a "pass" grade without being required to write a final paper (though some instructors may ask for certain kinds of work to be done in the course of the semester).

 Every year one or two of our best students are supported by Presidential Fellowships, which provide four years of support plus a remission of tuition fees.
-Students who accept this scholarship must commit themselves to full-time study.
+Doctoral degree in English Literature students who accept this scholarship must commit themselves to full-time study.
 Extra work is limited to no more than four hours a week, with permission of the fellowship committee.
 Candidates can only apply before submitting applications to the PhD committee.

 The University Scholarship committee grants awards on the basis of academic merit and financial need.
 Unfortunately, these awards are not announced until after enrollment and first payments are made.